-Things To Do In Arran – Scotland In Miniature
+Best Things To Do In Arran – Explore Scotland In Miniature

-Last month, I spent three days visiting the Isle of Arran and I’m already looking forward to going back.
-It might be a small island, but there is so much to keep you busy here that it can be hard to know where to start.
-Thankfully, my ultimate guide for things to do in Arran is here to help.
+There aren’t many places I enjoy visiting more than the Isle of Arran.
+It might be a small island, but there’s so much to keep you busy here that it can be hard to know where to start.
+Thankfully, my ultimate guide for the best things to do in Arran is here to help.

-When people call the Isle of Arran “Scotland in Miniature”, it’s no joke.
+When people refer to the Isle of Arran as “Scotland in Miniature”, it’s no joke.
 There are waterfalls, castles, distilleries, standing stones and so much more to experience.
 However, don’t think that you can see this island from the comfort of your car.
-I’m sorry to say that you’re going to need a little bit of effort for most of the top things to do in Arran.
+You’re going to need a little effort to make the most of your trip to Arran!

 First things first, you’re going to need to know how to get to Arran!
-There are two ferry services to the island, both run by Caledonian MacBrayne with Ardrossan to Brodick the most popular.
-It’s really simple to book your return tickets as either a foot passenger or a car driver, then it’s just a matter of collecting from the terminal.
+There are a few different ferry options to the island, all run by Calmac with both Troon to Brodick and Ardrossan to Brodick the main routes.
+Tickets must be booked in advance online which will then be scanned onboard.
 You can’t miss the signs for where to queue up in the car and don’t be nervous about driving aboard, it really couldn’t be easier.

 They doubled the size of Brodick Castle, taking it from a sturdy Scottish towerhouse to an elaborate 19th century castle.
-There is plenty to see outside the castle too with so many woodland trails, it’s like a maze full of sculptures.
-The summer house covered in pinecones is a quiet spot to sit in and if you have any kids along with you then enjoy the adventure play park!
+There is plenty to see outside the castle too with so many woodland trails.
+The summer house covered in pinecones is a quiet spot to sit in and if you’re with kids, then enjoy the adventure play park!

 Of course, this wouldn’t be a castle without ghosts.
 A mysterious old man lurks in the Library while a white stag appears in the garden, signalling death for a member of the Hamilton family.
 More tragically, the grey lady was either a servant girl who killed herself after being disowned by her family and lover after becoming pregnant or a plague victim, condemned to Brodick dungeon to die a painful death.
 Either way, I hope she got her revenge haunting those who caused her death!